-Your child has had ear tube insertion, the placement of tubes in a child’s eardrums.
-It was done to allow fluid behind your child’s eardrums to drain or prevent infection.
-This can help their ears work better.
+Your child is being evaluated for ear tube insertion.
+This is the placement of tubes in your child's eardrums.
+It is done to allow fluid behind your child's eardrums to drain or to prevent infection.
+This can help your child's ears work better.

-Below are some questions you may want to ask your child’s doctor or nurse to help you take care of your child's ears.
+Below are some questions you may want to ask your child's health care provider to help you take care of your child's ears.

 Why does my child need ear tubes?